0xDamian/virtmanager-qemu-kvm/README.md

 - Systemd-based distro (e.g., Ubuntu, Linux Mint)

 > **Note:**
-> This documentation would work for pretty much anybody, however, Linux systems that are not systemd-based (eg; rc-service) named some packages differently.
-Simply find the alternative names and install to follow along.
+> This documentation would work for anybody; however, Linux systems that are not systemd-based (eg, rc-service) name some packages differently.
+Simply find the alternative names and install them to follow along.

 ## License